F5Networks/f5-declarative-onboarding/docs/using-do.rst

 As mentioned in the prerequisites, to transmit Declarative Onboarding declarations you can use a RESTful API client like Postman or a universal client such as cURL.
 You can use the HTTP request methods POST and GET with Declarative Onboarding.

-A client may supply a declaration with a POST request, and other request methods (currently only GET) work with declarations previously supplied via POST and retained by Declarative Onboarding.
+A client may supply a declaration with a POST request, and other request methods (currently only GET) work with the declaration previously supplied via POST and retained by Declarative Onboarding.

-**(not sure if this exactly applies to DO or needs to be here)**  The default target ADC for every Declarative Onboarding request (that is, the target selected when a request does not specify any other) is "localhost".
-In the basic case that means the BIG-IP on which Declarative Onboarding is running.
-(When Declarative Onboarding is not running on a BIG-IP, "localhost" is not a valid target.)

 .. toctree::
    :maxdepth: 2